ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

-# A practical introduction to Sparse Primary Indexes in ClickHouse
+# A Practical Introduction to Sparse Primary Indexes in ClickHouse

-In this article we are going to do a deep dive into ClickHouse Indexing.
+In this article we are going to do a deep dive into ClickHouse indexing.
 We will illustrate and discuss in detail:
 - how indexing in ClickHouse is different from traditional relational database management systems
 - how ClickHouse is building and using a table’s sparse primary index
-- what the best practices for indexing in ClickHouse are
+- what the best practices are for indexing in ClickHouse

 You can optionally execute all Clickhouse SQL statements and queries given in this article by yourself on your own machine.
-For installation and ClickHouse getting started instructions see [here](../../tutorial.md).
+For installation of ClickHouse and getting started instructions, see the [Quick Start](../../quick-start.mdx).

 ## Data Set

-Throughout this article we will use the a sample anonymized Yandex.Metrica data set.
+Throughout this article we will use the a sample anonymized web traffic data set.

-We will use a subset of 8.87 million rows (events) from the sample data set.
+- We will use a subset of 8.87 million rows (events) from the sample data set.

-The uncompressed data size is 8.87 million events and about 700 MB.
+- The uncompressed data size is 8.87 million events and about 700 MB.
 This compresses to 200 mb when stored in ClickHouse.

-In our subset each row contains three columns that indicate that an internet user (UserID column) clicked on a URL (URL column) at a specific time (EventTime column).
+- In our subset, each row contains three columns that indicate an internet user (`UserID` column) who clicked on a URL (`URL` column) at a specific time (`EventTime` column).

 With these three columns we can already formulate some typical web analytics queries such as:

 - "What are the top 10 most clicked urls for a specific user?”
 - "What are the top 10 users that most frequently clicked a specific URL?"
 - “What are the most popular times (e.g. days of the week) at which a user clicks on a specific URL?”

 ## Test Machine